vominhtri231/Notes/Java/Spring/Security/HttpSecurity_config.md

 ## Logout

 Configuring `logout()` will add a `LogoutFilter`.
 This will handle logout request at `"/logout"` (configurable).
-The accepted method is POST if crpf is disabled, otherwise all common methods is accepted.
+The accepted method is POST if CRSF is disabled, otherwise all common methods is accepted.
 After the user logout, we could configured to either redirect to a url or use a logout handler by `logoutSuccessHandler(LogoutSuccessHandler)`

 ## Add filter